gianni-rg/SharpDiffusion/README.md

 **It is an on-going work in progress, built in my spare time for fun & learning.**

 Currently it's only a *very basic, bare-bone, partial porting of the original library*.
-Many of the features are not there yet (i.e. safety check model is not supported), and it only works using the original *Stable Diffusion v1.x ONNX models*.
+Many of the features are not there yet (i.e. safety check model is not supported).
+It supports the original *Stable Diffusion v1.x ONNX models*, as well as *FP16 optimized ONNX models*.

-> You can find an example application using this library in this project: [Generative AI .NET Playground](https://github.com/gianni-rg/gen-ai-net-playground)
+> You can find a CLI and an Avalonia example applications using this library in this project: [Generative AI .NET Playground](https://github.com/gianni-rg/gen-ai-net-playground)

 You have to get the models from Hugging Face:

 - [Stable Diffusion Models v1.4](https://huggingface.co/CompVis/stable-diffusion-v1-4)
 - [Stable Diffusion Models v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5)

 Once you have selected a model version repository, click `Files and Versions`, then select the `ONNX branch`.
 Clone the repository (you need Git LFS to get the pre-trained model weights).
-Once cloned, set the proper path to load the models from, using `OnnxStableDiffusionPipeline.FromPretrained`.
+Once cloned, set the proper path to load the models from, using `DiffusionPipelineFactory.FromPretrained`.
 The folders that will be used are: `unet`, `vae_decoder`, `text_encoder`.

+Follow [this guide](https://medium.com/microsoftazure/accelerating-stable-diffusion-inference-with-onnx-runtime-203bd7728540) to get FP16 optimized ONNX models.

 For the tokenizer model ([CLIP Tokenizer](https://huggingface.co/docs/transformers/model_doc/clip)), currently the library leverages the implementation provided by Microsoft in the [ONNX Runtime Extensions](https://github.com/microsoft/onnxruntime-extensions).
 You can get the pre-trained ONNX model from the [ONNX Runtime Extensions .NET Samples](https://github.com/microsoft/onnxruntime-extensions/tree/main/tutorials/demo4dotnet/ClipTokenizerTest) folder: copy it in the `tokenizer` folder, along with the other models, and rename it as `model.onnx`.